Cattle Decapitation / A Brutal Night Of Hugs, Pits And Terrasites

 Shadow Of Intent

-All grins and unexpected cheeriness were transformed into challenging stares and darkness; Shadow Of Intent brought the night with them onto the stage and the accompanying promise of excitement.
+All grins and unexpected cheeriness are transformed into challenging stares and darkness; Shadow Of Intent bring the night with them onto the stage and the accompanying promise of excitement.

 Shadow Of Intent - Electric Brixton - 30 January 2025.